junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Introduced in House
 - 2007-01-09 — Referred to the House Committee on Education and Labor.
+- 2007-01-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-01-16 — Considered as unfinished business. (consideration: CR H544)
+- 2007-01-16 — Considered under suspension of the rules. (consideration: CR H540-542)
+- 2007-01-16 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+43.
+- 2007-01-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-16 — Mr. Payne moved to suspend the rules and agree to the resolution.
+- 2007-01-16 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0, 2 Present (Roll no. 26). (text: CR H540-541)
+- 2007-01-16 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0, 2 Present (Roll no. 26).(text: CR H540-541)